GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 description: >
  FLoC enables interest-based advertising in a way that preserves privacy.
 As a user moves around the web, their browser is assigned to an "interest cohort" along with thousands of others with a similar browsing history.
-This is done without sharing individual browsing data with the browser vendor or anyone else.
+This is done without sharing individual browsing history with the browser vendor or anyone else.
 date: 2021-05-18
 updated: 2021-05-18